Sharing the COREobstacles report with clients

 As you talk with your clients, first help them see these obstacles as normal and addressable.

-Use the following tips to navigate the rest of the conversation:
+Use the following tips to navigate the conversation:

-Point out strengths each individual might have to help their partner overcome their biggest obstacles.
+• Point out strengths one individual might have to help their partner overcome their biggest obstacles.

-Create, update, or refer to your COREobstacles Resource List (template below) and make note of resources you can offer to your clients based on their reported areas of concern.
+• Create a COREobstacles Resource List so you can share resources with your clients based on their reported areas of concern.
+(Consider books, podcasts, courses, etc.)

 The ultimate goal is freedom in financial decision making.
 Refer your client to the notes on the first page of the COREobstacles report which explain this integration of emotion, decision, and freedom.

-"I believe my kids would be fine if I left them anything or even if I left them nothing."
+"I believe my kids would be fine if I left them everything or even if I left them nothing at all."

 As clients continue to address their obstacles and have conversations to align their family’s core values, goals, and relationships, they’ll find that they’ll have less concerns about the next generation’s ability to be self-reliant, self-sufficient, and productive.